 Unfortunately, there is no official parking, but you will most probably see a

 Once your parking is sorted, you will have to jump through the barrier and walk down into the ravine – there is no path, but you will see where people are usually walking ?

 Then, walk under the brick bridge and after 2 minutes following the path you will get to the Barranco de las Vacas.
 Is it not wicked?!

 There is also a little chapel carved into the rock!
-Even driving through the gorge is a very a unique experience – a must-do on your Gran Canaria bucket list.
+Even driving through the gorge is a very unique experience – one of the top places to visit in Gran Canaria.